 - We're now ready to add the code to display our first full page — a home page for the LocalLibrary that shows how many records we have of each model type and provides sidebar navigation links to our other pages.
 Along the way we'll gain practical experience in writing basic URL maps and views, getting records from the database, and using templates.

 - Django Tutorial Part 6: Generic list and detail views

 - This tutorial extends our LocalLibrary website, adding list and detail pages for books and authors.
 Here we'll learn about generic class-based views, and show how they can reduce the amount of code you have to write for common use cases.
 We'll also go into URL handling in greater detail, showing how to perform basic pattern matching.

 - This tutorial extends our LocalLibrary website, adding a session-based visit-counter to the home page.
 This is a relatively simple example, but it does shows how you can use the session framework to provide peristent behaviour for anonymous users in your own sites.

 - Django Tutorial Part 8: User authentication and permissions

 - In this tutorial we'll show you how to allow users to login to your site with their own accounts, and how to control what they can do and see based on whether or not they are logged in and their permissions.
 As part of this demonstration we'll extend the LocalLibrary website, adding login and logout pages, and user- and staff-specific pages for viewing books that have been borrowed.

 - Protecting user data is an essential part of any website design.
-We already explained some of the more common security threats in the topic Web security — this article builds on that information, providing a brief overview of the security features that are provided for Django users out of the box.
+We previously explained some of the more common security threats in the article Web security — this article provides a practical demonstration of how Django's in-built protections handle such threats.